ASKobayashi/CocoaCommon/README.md

 Assertions
 ----------
 The following assertions are included:
-    * AAPRECONDITION
+    * PRE
-    * AAPOSTCONDITION
+    * POST
-    * AAINVARIANT
+    * ASSERT
-    * AAASERT
+    * DUMP

 These are used to assert that conditions are true, and if in debug mode, abort program execution if the assertion failed.
+PRE, POST and ASSERT all equal, except to let you specify that it's a PRE condition, POST condition, generic ASSERT.
+DUMP works like PRE, POST, and ASSERT, except it will *always* abort.

 Who are you?
 ------------